Ricky Gervais: Personal life

 Gervais has homes in Hampstead, London, and Marlow, Buckinghamshire.
 He also has an apartment in the Barbizon 63 building in Manhattan, New York City.
 He has been in a relationship with producer and author Jane Fallon since 1982, and states they have chosen not to marry because "there's no point in us having an actual ceremony before the eyes of God because there is no God" or have children because they "didn't fancy dedicating 16 years of [their] lives … and there are too many children, of course".

 He has been vegan for some time.
 He is an atheist and a humanist, abandoning religion at the age of eight.
 In December 2010, he wrote an op-ed for The Wall Street Journal explaining his atheism.
 He is an honorary associate of the British National Secular Society and a patron of Humanists UK, a British charity that promotes the humanist worldview and campaigns for a secular state and on human rights issues.
 On 3 September 2019, he received the 2019 Richard Dawkins Award, which recognises people who proclaim "the values of secularism and rationalism, upholding scientific truths wherever it may lead."
 Gervais received the award during a Centre for Inquiry-sponsored ceremony at London's Troxy Theatre.
 Richard Dawkins praised Gervais as a "witty hero of atheism and reason".

 Gervais is a fan of the UFC and Reading Football Club.
 He is a music fan and has stated that his hero is David Bowie, with his favourite song being "Letter to Hermione".
 He has also stated that his first experience of a live music gig was watching Iggy Pop.
 In 2013, he wrote that Lou Reed was "one of the greatest artists of our time" following Reed's death.
 Gervais is one of the 100 contributors to the book, Dear NHS: 100 Stories to Say Thank You, of which all proceeds go to NHS Charities Together and The Lullaby Trust.
 Gervais is a supporter of gay rights and has praised the introduction of same-sex marriage in England and Wales as "a victory for all of us", saying "anything that promotes equality, promotes progress ...
 You can't take equality 'too far'."

 Gervais has attracted criticism for the content of his stage routines and social media posts which have been called transphobic.
+Despite this, Gervais has stated that he supports trans rights, saying in his Netflix special "I support all human rights, and trans rights are human rights."
 In June 2017, Gervais endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 He tweeted: "OK.
 I'm not telling you how to vote, but this is a fact.
 The only vote that will keep Theresa May out is a vote for Jeremy Corbyn.
 Cheers."